Schnouki/bccc/README.md

 `~/.config/bccc/bccc.conf`, make sure it is only readable by you (`chmod 600 ~/.config/bccc/bccc.conf`), and edit it to adjust your login and password.

-This configuration file also contains the full palette used to render the UI.
+This configuration file also contains the name of the theme used to render the UI.
+Two sample themes are bundled with bccc: "dark" for terminals with a dark background, and "light" for terminals with a light backgrounds.
+You can of course write your own theme; feel free to share it here if you write a nice one!
-The values in the sample file work well for a dark terminal (see screenshot), but will need some adjustment if you use a light background.
-In particular you will need to change "post text", "reply text" and their "focused" counterparts to dark colors ("black", "black,bold"), as well as the status bar.

 Basic usage